-Pipelines are not of uniform size and there is requirement of reducing or expanding the lines depending on process requirement or availability of material.
+A piping reducer is a type of pipe fitting that reduces the nominal bore from a bigger inner diameter to a smaller inner diameter.
+Piping and Pipeline Systems are not of uniform size and there is a requirement of reducing or expanding the lines depending on process requirement or availability of material.
 Here comes the importance of a special pipe fitting called Reducers.

-Reducers are most extensively used in piping industry to reduce or expand the straight part of run pipe.
+Piping Reducers are one of the most extensively used fittings in the piping industry to reduce or expand the size of the straight part of the run pipe.
 Basically, reducers are available in two styles:

 - Concentric reducers and